antklim/tuples/README.md

 ## Unmarshal

 The package uses `tuples` tag followed by the field name to decode to a Go structure.
 Structure fields without the `tuples` tag omitted during decoding.
+The following field types are supported: `int*`, `uint*`, `float*`, `string`, and `bool`.
+Decoding to unsupported field type will cause an `UnmarshalUnsupportedTypeError`.

 When unmarshaling to a map the tuples string field names become keys in the map.

 The package does not read the full tuples string for decoding.
 It scans the string tuple by tuple.
 It is not possible to know ahead how many tuples the string contains.
 Therefore, the package only accepts the following unmarshaling destinations: